shivyucel/shivyucel.github.io/index.markdown

 <br/>

 #### Hello!
 I am currently a DPhil student at the School of Geography and the Environment, University of Oxford.
 I am interested in studying socio-spatial inequalities and human mobility using data science techniques.
 I completed my undergraduate studies at the University of Toronto in economics, and finished an MSc in Social Data Science from the University of Oxford.
-On this website you can find some of my recent projects and my CV, have a browse and reach out if you would like to chat!
+On this website you can find some of my recent projects, publications, and my CV -- have a browse and reach out if you would like to chat!